Chicago Traction Wars

 The Chicago Traction Wars was a political conflict which took place in Chicago primarily from the mid-1890s through the early 1910s.
 It concerned the franchise and ownership of streetcar lines.
-At the time it was one of the dominant political issues in the city and was a central issue of several mayoral elections and shaped the tenures of several mayors, particularly those of Carter Harrison Jr. and Edward Fitzsimmons Dunne.
+At the time it was one of the dominant political issues in the city and was a central issue of several mayoral elections and shaped the tenures of several mayors, particularly those of Carter Harrison IV and Edward Fitzsimmons Dunne.

 Background

 Chicago awarded its first street railway franchises in 1856.
 Early on, dozens of streetcar companies arose.
 However, by the 1890s mergers and acquisitions had left only a handful.

 99-year franchise act

 In the summer of 1863, the "Gridiron Bill" was proposed to extend the franchise of Chicago streetcar companies to 99 years.
 This generated outrage in Chicago, with large petitions and protests arising.